 Great Grandma Emma died the year I was born.
 We’ve never met, but my mind is filled with stories of her: sauteing onions and garlic in butter, slicking back pigtails with curls and ribbons, reading women’s magazines, inviting “bums” from the railroad in for a meal, living in a chicken coop, and repeating the homily “an injustice takes two people, one that’ll do it and one that’ll let them.”

 There she is.
 I can’t touch her, time doesn’t let me, but there she is in the stories, handwriting, and fabrics she stitched.
 Although her body is gone, Great-Grandma Emma holds space in my memory and my mind; the science of our DNA, the verbal stories, and the unsaid, unrealized similarities she shares with my mom, aunts, and grandmother pull her through time to me.

 When my one-year-old daughter yanked a crockpot of bubbling barbecue chicken onto her head and I pulled her little body from the boiling red sauce on the vinyl floor, I begged, “Oh please,” thrusting my baby under the faucet of cold water.
 Her flesh was red with welts.
 Realizing there were no cuts or bruises, I waited for the blisters, the horror of my sweet baby’s skin falling off, but, miraculously, it didn’t.

 Part of the miracle of this experience happened a hundred years ago in the generous way my angel grandmother lived her life.
 The person she was shaped my mom’s and my grandmother’s memory of her that they gave to me.
-Thus, when, as a young mother, I pull my baby from boiling sauce and gashes in the floor and walls, my great-grandma whispers in my memory.
-We are no longer separated by space or time.
-Because she lived and died, she can be here when no one else is.
+Thus, when, as a young mother, I pull my baby from boiling sauce and gashes on the floor and walls, my great-grandma whispered in my memory.
+We were no longer separated by space or time.
+Because she lived and died, she was there when no one else was.

 She exists.
 Right here within me.